$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: Conclusion

 \section{Conclusion}

 This paper extends the notion of global $\alpha$-returns to scale model proposed by Boussemart et al. (2019).
-Indeed, the notion of $\Lambda$-returns to scale is provided such that it is a subset of non-negative real line allowing to characterize the global technology as an intersection of individual production processes.
-To do so, an optimal ``$\alpha$"-returns to scale is estimated for each observation constituting the production set.
-In such case, the local structure of returns-to-scale is considered such that the production possibility set takes into account strictly increasing and decreasing returns-to-scale.
+Indeed, the notion of $\Lambda$-returns to scale is introduced as a subset of non-negative real line allowing to characterize the global technology.
+Indeed, an optimal ``$\alpha$"-returns to scale is estimated for each observation constituting the production set.
+If $\alpha$ is not a singleton then each observation is associated to an optimal individual $\Lambda$-returns to scale which is an interval containing any optimal individual $\alpha$.
+Doing so, the local structure of returns-to-scale is considered such that the production possibility set can take into account strictly increasing and decreasing returns-to-scale.
 These particular returns are not often defined in standard models and hence some features of the production process may be neglected such as non linearity.
-Thus, the global production possibility set can locally be non-convex.
-A non parametric general procedure is provided to estimate the individual $\alpha$-returns to scale, from an input oriented standpoint.
-Each optimal individual $\alpha$-returns to scale can have an upper and a lower bound although this optimal $\alpha$ can be unique.
-Along this line, the global technology is considered as an intersection of individual production processes such that each individual returns-to-scale contributes to define the global $\Lambda$-returns to scale of the global technology.
-These results are illustrated through a dataset of 63 industries constituting the whole American economy and which covers 32 years.
-The empirical results show that the $\Lambda$-returns to scale model allows to identify strictly increasing and decreasing returns-to-scale.
-Moreover, the global technology satisfies a variable returns-to-scale including strictly increasing and decreasing returns-to-scale contrary to standard DEA models.
-The general procedure proposed in this paper has been presented through an input orientation however, it is always possible to implement this minimal extrapolation principle from an output oriented standpoint.
+Thereby, the global production possibility set can locally be non-convex.
+A non-parametric general procedure is provided to estimate the individual $\alpha$-returns to scale, from an input oriented standpoint.
+Each optimal individual $\alpha$-returns to scale may have an upper and a lower bounds as well as it can be a singleton.
+Along this line, the global technology is considered as an intersection of all individual production processes such that each individual returns-to-scale contributes to define the global $\Lambda$-returns to scale of the global technology.
+Hence, the introduction of $\Lambda$-returns to scale assumption allows to present a new class of production sets allowing to consider any kind of RTS.

+These results are illustrated through a dataset composed of 63 industries constituting the whole American economy and which covers 32 years.
+The empirical results show that the $\Lambda$-returns to scale model allows to identify strictly increasing and decreasing individual returns-to-scale.
+However, the global technology satisfies a variable returns-to-scale including strictly increasing and decreasing returns-to-scale contrary to standard DEA models.
+The general procedure proposed in this paper has been presented through an input orientation nonetheless, it is always possible to implement this minimal extrapolation principle from an output oriented standpoint.
+Also remark that it could be of interest to take account for noise in the efficiency assessment following the approach proposed by Simar and Zelenyuk (2011).